Remote Syslog: sending gokrazy logs over the network

 Client side (gokrazy)

-To enable remote syslog, you need to configure a target by creating the file
+To enable remote syslog, you need to configure a target. gokrazy checks the following sources in order, using the first value found:

 I recommend using a (static) IP address for increased reliability, so that remote syslog works even when DNS does not.